Children and the personal allowance

 If you - a parent - give your children money and it makes more than £100 a year before tax in interest (or £200 if both parents give money), all of this income (not just the income over £100) will be taxed as if it were your own.

 If income from your gift is likely to breach the £100 limit, then you should put your gifts in a tax-free investment.
 This can be a cash child trust fund (CTF) if you opened one before December 2010, or a tax-free Junior Isa.
-The 2018-19 annual limit is £4,260.
+The 2018-19 annual limit is £4,260, which will increase to £4,368.

 The £100 limit applies to income from gifts from parents, step-parents, or guardians only – not other family members, such as grandparents, or friends.